-The IRS is now accepting tax returns for tax year 2020, and they’re due by April 15, 2021.
+The IRS is now accepting tax returns for tax year 2020, and they’re due by May 17, 2021—an extended due date.
 Most U.S. residents can file their taxes for free thanks to the IRS Free File Program, but many people still don’t know this.
 Here’s how.

 Incomes Below $72,000: IRS Free File Program

 If your adjusted gross income for 2020 was $72,000 or less, you qualify for the IRS Free File Program.
 This program is a partnership between the IRS and tax software companies like Intuit and H&R Block.
 If you qualify, you can use certain tax programs for free, paying $0 for every feature the software offers.
 Once your federal and state taxes are complete, you can e-file them for free, too.